 If you want to start an exercise routine in the New Year, a fitness wearable is a great way to stay on top of your health.
 The main types are sports watches and fitness bands.

-A fitness band is a great tool to improve your everyday health.
+A fitness band is a great gadget to improve your everyday health.
 It monitors your daily activity – from steps taken and stairs climbed, to the quality of your sleep.

-If you’re a more serious runner or cyclist, a sports watch can help you get the best results by giving you more detailed stats on your performance.
+If you’re more into long-distance running, cycling and various other activities, a sports watch can help you get the best results by giving you more detailed stats on your performance.

 So, which is right for you?
-We explain the main features of each...
+We’ll explain the best features of each...

 Lightweight, comfortable and stylish, fitness bands are designed to be worn all day.
 Many can be worn at night while you sleep too.
 Count steps taken, calories burned and distance covered every day – and see your stats at a glance on its screen.

-For a more detailed picture of your daily, weekly and monthly activity, connect it with an app on your smartphone to see graphs charting your progress over time.
+For a more detailed picture of your daily, weekly and monthly activity, connect it to an app on your smartphone to see graphs charting your progress over time.